animal-tree/Writing-stuff/Stuff69-last-evidence.md

-> I am really embarrassed by this email I sent, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.
+> I am really embarrassed by this first email I sent, but it's maybe the last formal summary I have of the second of the series of medical malpractices revolving around the benzodiazepines.
 >
 > The reason I'm embaressed is because I never wanted to sue.
 I wrote this while undergoing a severe and sudden consciousness change that coincided with me getting terminated.
 It's not really in my nature to take legal action.
 As I texted to my friend who saw this email before I sent it: "These words better than any others that I presently have on hand to my knowledge convey some of what happened to me and so I leave it up to them to determine their own ethics in dealing with the matter.
-If it comes to court or “suing” isn’t my concern or consideration because there’s a deeper truth or dos-truth about humanity that needs to be proven first" - 08/06/23 at 4:21 PM
+If it comes to court or “suing” isn’t my concern or consideration because there’s a deeper truth or dos-truth about humanity that needs to be proven first"
 >
-> And then I added: "/dis-truth" (due to the typo) - 08/06/23 at 4:22 PM
+> And then I added: "/dis-truth" (due to the typo) - 08/06/23

 #

-> Email of 08/10/23 at 8:23 PM
+> Date: August, 10th.
+>
+> To: Chenliang Xu <chenliang.xu@rochester.edu>, Thomas Howard <thoward@ece.rochester.edu>, Christopher Kanan <chriskanan@gmail.com>, Venuto Charles <Charles.Venuto@chet.rochester.edu>
+Cc: Graduate Student Collective <urgraduatecollective@gmail.com>

 Hi everyone,